Mobility After a Spinal Cord Injury

 Other types of mobility devices include:

-- Braces, crutches, or walkers.
 Some people with SCIs have enough strength to use these devices.
-There are many types available, and your rehab team will help you find the best fit.
+There are many types available.
+Your rehab team will help you find the best fit.

-- Scooters and carts that have three or four wheels.
 These are usually used by people who don't need help getting around all the time.
-Scooters are usually less expensive than wheelchairs and easier to steer.
-Scooters and carts can be self-propelled or motorized.
+Scooters usually cost less than wheelchairs.
+And they're easier to steer.
+Scooters can be self-propelled or motorized.

 Author: Healthwise Staff